Free Courses: Trucking Mastery with Kevin Rutherford. REGISTER NOW

 Check out our podcast, Freight Nation, where industry experts talk all things trucking.

-Regardless of how long you’ve been an owner-operator or a carrier, if your truck is old or new, no matter what lanes you run, there will come a time when you are waved in for a Roadside Inspection.
+Regardless of how long you’ve been an owner-operator or a carrier, if your truck is old or new, no matter what lanes you run, there will come a time when you are waved in for a roadside inspection conducted by a DOT inspector.

 First, take a deep breath, and don’t panic.
 It can be easy to get worked up over a process that takes you off the road and could end in citations, but try to remember that EVERYONE gets inspected, typically every year.

-With some preparation and patience, many truck drivers understand that it’s possible to reduce the number and the duration of roadside walk-arounds that turn into full-fledged Level I under-the-truck inspections.
+With some preparation and patience, it’s possible to reduce the number and the duration of roadside walk-arounds that turn into full-fledged Level I under-the-truck inspections.

 Here are 11 tips to increase your chances of getting back on the road quickly and without a citation.